Voting has now closed

 Celebrity Fundraiser of the Year

-Last year, Made in Chelsea’s JP welcomed a baby girl to the world.
-Soon after, his friend Ben came to visit him and his new baby.
-On his way home, Ben was involved in a motorcycle accident which left him paralysed from the chest down.
-A few days later, Ben was told that he’d never walk again.
-This year, Ben asked Josh not only to take part in the Berlin marathon with him, but to do it in a wheelchair.
-Together, they’re fundraising for the Spinal Injuries Association.
+Last year, Made in Chelsea's JP welcomed a baby girl to the world.
+Shortly after, his friend Ben came to visit him and his new baby.
+On his way home, Ben was involved in a motorcycle accident, leaving him paralysed from the chest down.
+A few days later, Ben was told that he'd never walk again.
+This year Ben asked Josh not only to take part in the Berlin marathon with him, but to do it in a wheelchair.
+Together, they're fundraising for the Spinal Injuries Association.